OmarBedawi/myMovies/README.md

+### Known Bugs

+-   The console is displaying an Error 404 (favicon.ico:1) but I can't locate the error itself.

 ## Deployment

 This web app was developed in Gitpod and pushed to the remote repository, GitHub.
 The live page is hosted on GitHub Pages.